 • ...and much more.

 Whole staff training has enabled all our staff to have an overview of the approach.
-Our practitioners: Mrs Anson, Mrs Andrews, Mrs Wake, Mrs Greaves, Mr Noble and of course bow, our school dog who supports the work of the Thrive practitioners.
+Our practitioners: Mrs Anson, Mrs Andrews, Mrs Wake, Mrs Greaves, Mr Jones, Mrs Jackson and of course Bow, our school dog who supports the work of the Thrive practitioners.
 They are trained to assess children’s needs and work with colleagues to implement the plans to help children’s emotional development.

 The Thrive Approach can be used with all ages.
 Originally developed for use with primary school-aged children, the training and online tools are being used successfully to support the emotional development- and life chances- of all children from birth to adulthood.